mailjet/api-documentation/guides/_contacts_bulk.md

 With the following process, you will be able to fully manage your contacts and their relationship with a contact list (ie: adding, removing or unsubscribing)

 Please note that these steps represent a single process.
-Don't execute each step independently but, rather, as a whole.
+Don't execute each step independently but rather as a whole.

 ###CSV file structure